rijalBinHusen/portofolio-2/src/content/build-a-whole-application.md

 - Service to delete todo

 ## Creating database based on data structure
+Because we already know how data [structure](#designing-backend-application) needed, We can create database first before we do code for backend application
-I decided to use mysql for this application among many choices database management system, this is the database view that I setup :
+I decided to use mysql database for this application among many choices database management system, this is the database view that I setup :

 ```sql
 +-------------+------------+------+-----+---------+----------------+